Information about How Your Income is Counted in the Section 8 Housing Choice Voucher and Low Income Public Housing Programs

-HUD defines Annual Income as all amounts, monetary or not, which: ir, or on behalf of, the family head or spouse (even if temporarily absent) or to any other family member; or are anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date; and which are not specifically excluded.
+HUD defines Annual Income as all amounts, monetary or not, which: go to, or on behalf of, the family head or spouse (even if temporarily absent) or to any other family member; or are anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date; and which are not specifically excluded.
 Annual income also means amounts derived (during the 12- month period) from assets to which any member of the family has access.
 For HUD’s complete definition of Annual Income, including a listing of all income exclusions, see 24CFR5.609.

 How the Housing Authority Verifies Income – Overview

 As a condition of housing assistance under the program, the Housing Authority requires the family to complete a detailed Initial Application and an annual Personal and Financial Statement listing all sources of income, assets, and other information needed to determine the appropriate level of subsidy.
 Additionally, family members must sign a consent form, authorizing any financial institution, employer, Federal, State or local agency, etc. to release information to the Housing Authority.

 HUD requires that all income, assets, and other family information must be verified according to the following levels of priority.

 Upfront Income Verification: Upfront Income Verification is the verification of income, before or during a family re-examination, through an independent source that systemically and uniformly maintains income information in computerized form for a large number of individuals.
 In an effort to minimize HAP overpayments due to tenant misreporting and non-reporting of income, HUD has launched an upfront income verification tool called Enterprise Income Verification (EIV).
 EIV contains data regarding wages and benefits received by all program participants with valid Social Security Numbers.

 Written Third Party Verification (Tenant Documents): Written third party verification (tenant documents) are current, original documents generated by a third party source.